meerkat-manor/PeterDocs/Docs/Design.md

 ## Objective

-The objective is to provide a simple capability to create a secure archive file containiung documents to be restored and reconciled at the destination.
+The objective is to provide a simple capability to create a secure archive file containing documents to be restored and reconciled at the destination.

 The design artefacts must provide all the tools required to pack, secure, unpack and reconcile the restored/cloned documents.